will introduce you to the principles of the design, evaluation,

 Canvas Learning Management System,

-where some class activities, quizzes, and final paper submission to Turnitin.com will be done.
+where some class activities, and paper submissions to Turnitin.com will be done.

 Document scanning apps for smartphones that past students have recommended: